skypilot-org/skypilot/docs/source/running-jobs/many-jobs.rst

 Develop a YAML for One Job
 -----------------------------------

-Before scaling up to many jobs, develeoping and debugging a SkyPilot YAML for a single job can save a lot of time by avoiding debugging many jobs at once.
+Before scaling up to many jobs, develop a SkyPilot YAML for a single job first and ensure it runs correctly.
+This can save time by avoiding debugging many jobs at once.

 We use the same example of AI model training as in :ref:`Tutorial: DNN Training <dnn-training>`.